jen0828/daily-coding/mocking/user-stories.md

 I would like to be able to see my balance

 2. As a user
-I would like to be able to deposite money into my bank account
+I would like to be able to deposit money into my bank account

 3. As a user
 I would like to be able to withdraw money from my bank account